 Ben Bloor was with us from 2003 to 2010.
 He took a gap year as the Organ Scholar at St George’s Chapel, Windsor Castle before reading Music at New College, Oxford.
 He’s currently the Organist at the Brompton Oratory in London, as well as maintaining a busy freelance portfolio giving recitals.

 Alex Gill left us in 2003.
-Having completed his Geography degree at Newcastle University he now works in London as Business Unit Director at CBRE, a global full-service real estate services and investment organisation.
+Having completed his Geography degree at Newcastle University he now works in London as Managing Director at CBRE, a global full-service real estate services and investment organisation.

 Jonathan Owen left in 2013 to study a four year MMath Master of Mathematics degree at Durham University.
 He has recently graduated with first class honours and has won the Edward Collingwood Memorial Prize, an annual prize awarded to the student who has performed exceptionally well and is intending to study a research degree.
 Jonathan is now moving on to start his PhD, entitled Bayesian Uncertainty Analysis and Decision Support for Complex Models of Physical Systems, at Durham.

 Just some of the famous names who all attended the old Derby School:

 - John Flamsteed, the first Astronomer Royal